michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 60. And the chief of the priests arose in the midst, and questioned Jeshu, and said, Returnest thou no answer? what witness against thee these?

 61. But Jeshu was silent, and answered him nothing.
-And again the chief of the priests demanded, and said, Art thou the Meshicha, the Son of the Blessed?Meshicha Bareh dambarka.
+And again the chief of the priests demanded, and said, Art thou the Meshicha, the Son of the Blessed?

 62. And he, Jeshu, said to him, I am: and you shall see the Son of man sitting at the right hand of the Power, and coming upon the clouds of heaven.